-At Cambian Devon School we give particular emphasis on the development of the essential skills and knowledge through the promotion of experiences in the following areas
+At Cambian Great Dunmow School we give particular emphasis on the development of the essential skills and knowledge through the promotion of experiences in the following areas:

-Linguistic (including English and Literacy, but encompassing all areas of the curriculum)
+Linguistic (including English and MFL, but encompassing all areas of the curriculum)

 This area is concerned with developing individuals' communication and interaction skills and increasing their command of language through listening, speaking, reading and writing.
 Reading for pleasure is encouraged and modelled.
-These skills are most overtly brought into focus in lessons in English, and also in Literacy.
-The teaching of literacy and literary skills is not, however, confined to these subjects, and the policy of the school is that teachers of all subjects will encourage good linguistic and literary standards in all individuals' work.

-Mathematical (including Mathematics, Science, Catering)
+Mathematical (including Mathematics, Science, Food technology)